fpcbeacon/beaconpresbychurch/README.md

 See [Markdown Basics](#Markdown-Basics) below for tips.

 For small updates, it's easiest to find the page, click on the small pencil icon on the top left, and make the update.
-The page preview in GitHub should be good enough to see simple changes, but for anything beyond simple Markdown you'll have to view it on the site site.
+The page preview in GitHub should be good enough to see simple changes, but for anything beyond simple Markdown you'll have to view it on the actual site.

 ## Bigger Changes